anmaran/KAIR/README.md

 # SwinIR for Sentinel-2

 This repository is forked from [cszn/KAIR](https://github.com/cszn/KAIR) and was changed for Sentinel-2 satellite images.
 Only RGB channels were used and super-resolution was made from 20m to 10m.
+Examples of data on which the model was trained is in: /S2 Samples.
+The following changes have been made:

+- RGB channels instead of YCbCr
+- 16-bit instead 8-bit
+- residual connection was added to the model

+For Sentinel-2 RGB compositions use version with 'S2_' prefix.

 ## Training and testing codes for USRNet, DnCNN, FFDNet, SRMD, DPSR, MSRResNet, ESRGAN, BSRGAN, SwinIR, VRT, RVRT
 [![download](https://img.shields.io/github/downloads/cszn/KAIR/total.svg)](https://github.com/cszn/KAIR/releases) ![visitors](https://visitor-badge.glitch.me/badge?page_id=cszn/KAIR)